owlbarn/tutorial/book/algodiff/README.md

 **Numerical Differentiation**

-Simple intro; see later chapter
+The numerical differentiation comes from the definition of derivative:

+$$f'(x) = \lim_{\delta~\to~0}\frac{f(x+\delta) - f(x)}{\delta}.$$

+We'll discuss it in the Optimisation chapter, since optimisation using gradient is a very important application of differentiation.
+This method is easy in coding, but is subject to numerical errors.
+(EXPLAIN)

 **Symbolic Differentiation**

-Example
+This method gives exact solution, but in most cases, this solution gives a long list of symbols that will take much memory.
+Finding symbolic representation also cannot utilise common intermediate result, and is slow.

 **Algorithmic Differentiation**

+Algorithmic differentiation (AD) is a chain-rule based technique for calculating the derivatives with regards to input variables of functions defined in a computer programme.
-Algorithmic differentiation (AD) is also known as automatic differentiation.
+It is also known as automatic differentiation.
 It is a powerful tool in many fields.

 It's advantage compared with the other two.

+Especially, it is not symbolic differentiation.

 Now let's talk about AD.